7.1 Distribute homeowner guides for home and neighborhood stormwater improvement BMPs and projects

 Overview

 An array of resources, from websites and brochures to workshops and consultations, targets homeowners interested in shrinking their nutrient pollution footprint.
 Materials and tools are offered by the Sarasota Bay Estuary Program, Sarasota County Government’s Neighborhood Environment Stewardship Team (NEST), the Science and Environment Council, UF/IFAS Extension Sarasota County, and other environmental organizations.
-Locating and assimilating relevant information from various sources may lead to homeowner frustration and incomplete information.
-Unlike the comprehensive FDEP-approved BMP manuals that exist for farmers and golf course managers (see Chapter 4.5 and Chapter 4.6), no analogous BMP guide for homeowners provides a complete guide to sources and DIY solutions for residential nutrient pollution.

 • Irrigation education and audits via a Mobile Irrigation Lab;

-• Onsite landscaping consultations; and
+• Onsite landscaping and stormwater pond management consultations;

 • Creation of incentives and cost share programs.